Tennis, pickleball, gym, fitness, Pilates, swimming, and more! Discover all eight acres of The Paseo Club!

 • Therapeutic

-Is there specific equipment needed to do yoga?
+Is there specific equipment you need to do yoga?

-Pilates can be done on specially-developed exercise machines or on the floor using yoga mats.
+Pilates can be done on specially-developed exercise machines called reformers or on the floor using yoga mats.

 What are the origins of Pilates?